mhdawson/micro-app-notify-client/README.md

 For example:

 ```
-notify.sendNotification(config, "Hello through SMS");
+notify.sendNotification(config, message);
 ```

+where:

-where config is an object with the configuration elements as specified in the configuration setion and the second parameter is the message to be sent.
+* config - an object with the configuration elements as specified in the configuration setion.
+* message - a string with the message to be sent.

 # Configuration

 Configuration for the notify client is done through a `notify` element within the configuration object.
-That element can optionally include:
+That element can optionally include the following provider elements:

 * mqttSmsBridge
 * voipms
 * twilio

-provider entries.
-If an entry is absent, then that provider is not used for notifications.
-If the entry is present then it should have a field called `enabled`.
-If the value for this field is `true` then a notification will be send using that provider.
+If an element is absent, then that provider is not used for notifications.
+If the element is present then it should have a field called `enabled`.
+If the value for this field is `true` then a notification will be sent using that provider.

-The options for each of the provider entries are:
+The options for each of the provider elements are:

 * mqttSmsBridge
   * enabled - set to true if you want notifications to